skyway/old-skyway-peer-authentication-samples/README.md

 4. Send the credential object, (authToken, timestamp and token ttl,) back to the client
 5. Connect to the SkyWay Server as normal using `new Peer()`, passing the credential as shown in [Example using JavaScript with jQuery](#example-using-javascript-with-jquery)

+**Warning: Start again from step 1 and create a new authToken every time you call `new Peer()`.** If a client disconnected uncleanly due to network or other problems, the same peerId and authToken combination cannot be used for some time.
+It is possible to connect again immediately if a new authToken is used.

 ## Credential format

 The credential passed to `new Peer()` is a Javascript object in the following format.